2qx/vermont.cool/teaparty/README.md

 There are lots of places in Vermont to get a sugary latte, or a sugary tea beverage.
 Drinking one energy drink would be the equivalent of six tea beverages, and much cheaper.

-There are of course a host of non-caffeinated spiked cocktails, or canned alcoholic beverages.
+There are, of course, a host of non-caffeinated spiked cocktails, or canned alcoholic beverages.

 Be wary of "ready to drink" (RTD) spiked cola cocktails (with 30 mg of caffeine per serving).

-## You're comin' for our micro-brews!
+## You're comin' for your coffee micro-brews!

-If Montpelier began to consider regulating, taxing or banning caffeinated alcoholic beverages, Bostonians may try to fear-monger local brewers and gain some allies, but Vermont's micro-breweries simply aren't producing caffeinated coffee beer to be pounded by the case.
+If Montpelier began to consider regulating, taxing or banning caffeinated alcoholic beverages, Bostonians may try to fear-monger local brewers and gain some local allies, but Vermont's micro-breweries simply aren't producing caffeinated coffee beer to be pounded by the case.

 There are many reasons thick coffee beers from local micro-breweries aren't sold in 12-packs at gas stations, despite Vermont having more breweries per capita than any other state.